Conocybe rickenii: Description

 Conocybe rickenii has a conical cap of 1 to 2.5 cm across, which is an ochre-brown, sometimes becoming a little more grey at the centre.
 The stem is typically 40 to 70 mm in height, by 1 to 2 mm in thickness, and is whitish cream, darkening to a dirty brown with age.
 The thin layer of flesh is grey-brown in the cap, while lighter in the stem.
 It has ochre-cream (later darkening to rusty-ochre) gills, which are adnate, leaving a brown spore print.
-The spores themselves are elliptic to oval, measuring between 10–20 µm by 6–12 µm.
+The spores themselves are elliptic to oval, measuring between 10–20 μm by 6–12 μm.
 It has two-spored basidia, and a cellular cap cuticle.

-It is generally a little larger than the slightly more common coprophilious C. pubescens, while it can be differentiated from other dung-loving Conocybe by its two-spored basidia, large spores and the fact it does not have lecythiform (flask-shaped) caulocystidia.
+It is generally a little larger than the slightly more common coprophilous C. pubescens, while it can be differentiated from other dung-loving Conocybe by its two-spored basidia, large spores and the fact it does not have lecythiform (flask-shaped) caulocystidia.